The Importance of Network Security Services

 No matter what IT policies you have in place or what training you have done so that your employees understand security best practices, there is almost always one employee that thinks they won’t be caught or is gullible to scams.
-An end user can put your network at risk by visiting websites that are infected, that’s why a website management system is so imperative.
+An end-user can put your network at risk by visiting websites that are infected, that’s why a website management system is so imperative.

 Your Wi-Fi should be set up so that only authorized users can access it.
 If your business has a lot of clients in your office and you want to offer free Wi-Fi to them while they are visiting, you should have your guest Wi-Fi completely segmented off from the network that contains your business data.
-If guests are able to access your Wi-Fi that houses your same business data, you are putting yourself at risk of a breach.
+If guests are able to access your Wi-Fi that houses the same business data, you are putting yourself at risk of a breach.